antonme/proton-bridge/README.md

 For licensing information see [COPYING](./COPYING.md).
 For contribution policy see [CONTRIBUTING](./CONTRIBUTING.md).

+## Patched
+This is a patched version of ProtonMail Bridge, which hides folders "All Mail" and Labels from imap client (so that Apple Mail would not download every message twice).

 ## Description Bridge
 This is a patched version of ProtonMail Bridge, which hides